South Jersey Radio Association: Awards

-The SJRA offers 2 awards to the general amateur radio community.
+SJRA offers two awards to the general amateur radio community.

 VHF Colonial Award

 The VHF Colonial award is to operators who provide proof of a two way direct contact with each of the original Thirteen Colonies over amateur radio on frequencies of 50 MHz or above.

 South Jersey Radio Association Achievement Certificate

 The South Jersey Radio Association Achievement Certificate is given to amateur radio operators who provide proof of a two way contact with at least 50 of the SJRA's members.